UndeadZed/llama_cpp/README.md

 ## Description

-The main goal is to run the model using 4-bit quantization on a MacBook
+The main goal is to run the model using 4-bit quantization on windows laptop via wsl

 - Plain C/C++ implementation without dependencies
 - Apple silicon first-class citizen - optimized via ARM NEON and Accelerate framework